Learn Python with Talk Python's 270 hours of courses

 52:00 It's going to be so bad.

-52:01 So I got to sit here and think for like two weeks to get started on this project.
+52:01 So, I've got to sit here and think for, like, two weeks to get started on this project so I get it right.

-52:07 You know what you could also do?
+52:06 You know what you could also do?

-52:32 So, what are your thoughts?
+52:31 So, what are your thoughts?

-52:40 You still want to know the concepts here.
+52:39 Yeah, you still want to know the concepts here.

-52:42 The different techniques as I already highlighted the extract method, for example, grouping constants into enums we've mentioned before.
+52:42 The different techniques, as I already highlighted, the extract method, for example, grouping constants into enums we've mentioned before.

-53:21 I didn't think so, but now I know because that's where it's hard, right?
+53:21 I didn't think so, but now I know, because that's where it's hard, right?

-53:24 You wait, you only learn as you go, right?
+53:24 Which you only learn as you go, right?

 53:26 Yeah, that's a good point.

-53:30 Like the only way to know where you're going to get stuck further down the road is to go down the road.
+53:27 Right, but the people who are stuck, I don't think they internalize that, like, the only way to know where you're going to get stuck further down the road is to go down the road.

 53:34 You can't think about it very well.

-53:39 With respect to guarding clauses, Alvaro says, you could go and put assert statements at the beginning of functions to indicate some of the assumptions that could be disabled in production and give nice errors on pytest.
+53:41 Alvaro says, you could go and put assert statements at the beginning of functions to indicate some of the assumptions that could be disabled in production and give nice errors on pytest.

-53:53 Yeah, possible.
-What do you think, Bob?
+53:54 What do you think, Bob?

-53:55 Yeah, asserts are great, but yeah, I'm happy that you highlight the caveat that they can be disabled, so you cannot always rely on them.
+53:55 Yeah, asserts are great, but, yeah, I'm happy that you highlight the caveat that they can be disabled, so you cannot always rely on them.

 54:01 I definitely see a place for asserts.

-54:04 And of course, you use them in pytest all the time to assert different ways your function performs.
+54:04 And, of course, you use them in pytest all the time to assert different ways your function performs.

-54:10 Yeah, I use most my asserts in pytest.
+54:10 I use most of my asserts in pytest, yeah.

-54:18 Yeah, and then Brendan at Lottie has a very realistic problem that people run into is, I worked a lot of places where they don't give you the time to do the refactoring and make things better.
-And so it just builds up until it becomes not ideal, as his second comment here implies.
+54:18 Yeah, and then Brandon Outlawdience has a very realistic problem that people run into is, I work a lot of places where they don't give you the time to do the refactoring and make things better.

-54:34 - That's a good point.
+54:34 That's a good point.

-54:34 - That is a real problem.
+54:34 That is a real problem.

 54:35 And I'll tell you how I solved it.